gsayas/Percolation/README.md

 # Percolation - Application of the Weighted Quick Union Algorithm
-## Algorithms, Part I - Coursera and University of Princeton
+## Algorithms, Part I - Coursera and Princeton University